Pete Buttigieg Calls Mike Pence The ‘Cheerleader Of The Porn Star Presidency’

 — George Takei (@GeorgeTakei) March 11, 2019

-Buttigieg also points out what he sees is a disconnect between Pence’s purported devotion to the Scriptures and his support of Donald Trump, who has purportedly paid “hush money” to at least one adult-film actress to keep quiet about an alleged affair.
+Buttigieg also points out what he sees is a disconnect between Pence’s purported devotion to the Scriptures and his support of Donald Trump, who has purportedly paid “hush money” to at least one adult film actress to keep quiet about an alleged affair.

 “How could he allow himself to become the cheerleader of the porn star presidency?
-Is it that he stopped believing in scripture when he started believing in Donald Trump?”
+Is it that he stopped believing in Scripture when he started believing in Donald Trump?”

-Elsewhere during his town hall, Buttigieg put forth some ideas that he believes the government should consider, should he become POTUS.
+Elsewhere during his town hall, Buttigieg put forth some ideas that he believes the government should consider if he became POTUS.
 For example, he suggests abolishing the Electoral College, saying that the president should be elected by the popular vote.
 He also suggests increasing the number of justices on the Supreme Court from nine to 15, a process that would require a constitutional amendment and would likely take years, even if it had widespread political support.